mjmccans/hassio-addon-airthings/README.md

 ### Option: `refresh_interval`

-This option sets out how many seconds to wait before next refresh of the sensor data.
+This option sets how many seconds to wait before next refresh of the sensor data.
 Note that the sensors on the Airthings Wave + only update every 5 minutes, but the default has been set to half that to avoid delays in getting new sensor values.

 ### Option: `retry_count`

-This option is the number of times to retry accessing your Airthings device when there is a bluetooth error or other issue before exiting.
+This option sets the number of times to retry accessing your Airthings devices when there is a bluetooth error or other issue before exiting.
 The default is 10, but you can increase this if you have reception or other issues.

 ### Option: `retry_wait`

-This option is the time, in seconds, to wait between the reties set out in `retry_count`.
+This option sets the time, in seconds, to wait between the retries set out in `retry_count`.

 ### Option: `log_level`

 The `log_level` option controls the level of log output by the add-on and can be changed to be more or less verbose, which might be useful when you are dealing with an unknown issue.
 Possible values are:

 `CRITICAL`, `ERROR`, `WARNING` or `INFO`